OSU-CS362-F16/362Exercises/templates/hw3/README.md

 5) Describe how you intuitions for what consitutes a quality test suite aligned (or did not) with your initial coverage results in problem 3

-## How to submit

-Create a new branch of your repository called HW3 containing your final submission.
-This branch must be created before the due date to receive credit, the latest commit prior to the deadline will be graded.

 ## Submission checklist

-Make sure you've uncommented any tests in the `MySuiteTest` class before submitting
+Make sure you've uncommented any tests in the `MySuiteTest` class before submitting and you've done `git add` on

 * `submissions/hw3/src/test/java/edu/osu/blackjack/MySuiteTest.java`
 * `submissions/hw3/P2.txt`
 * `submissions/hw3/P3.<jpg/pdf>`
 * `submissions/hw3/P4.txt`

+Don't forget to `git commit` and `git push origin master`

+## How to submit

+Create a new branch of your repository called `hw3` containing your final submission.
+This branch must be created before the due date to receive credit, the latest commit prior to the deadline will be graded.